espressif/esp-hosted/docs/Linux_based_host/SPI_setup.md

-## Wi-Fi and BT/BLE connectivity Setup over SPI
+# Wi-Fi and BT/BLE connectivity Setup over SPI
+## Setup
-### Hardware Setup/Connections
+### Hardware Setup
-In this setup, ESP board acts as a SPI peripheral and provides Wi-FI capabilities to host.
+In this setup, ESP board acts as a SPI peripheral and provides Wi-Fi capabilities to host.
 Please connect ESP peripheral to Raspberry-Pi with jumper cables as mentioned below.
 It may be good to use small length cables to ensure signal integrity.
 Power ESP32 and Raspberry Pi separately with a power supply that provide sufficient power.
 ESP32 can be powered through PC using micro-USB cable.

+Raspberry-Pi pinout can be found [here!](https://pinout.xyz/pinout/spi)

 #### ESP32 setup
 | Raspberry-Pi Pin | ESP32 Pin | Function |